Keep It Private

 Remember

-• You deserve to feel safe.
+• Everyone deserves to feel safe.

-• You’re not alone in this.
+• You are not alone in this.